-14. If an agency provides individual and group services or ABA and group services, does the agency have to comply with the supervision requirements for both services?
+13. If an agency provides individual services, group services or ABA services, does the agency have to comply with the supervision requirements for all services?

 Yes, an agency must comply with the supervision requirements for each service the agency provides.